-- Activate at least 50% of the building frontage with generous and identifiable building entrance, display windows and human scale built form elements including shade structures, awnings, outdoor amenity spaces, landscaping, BBQ areas, canteens and cafes. - Limit large expanses of blank or unarticulated elevations to less than 15m in length and 5m in height. - Incorporate architectural detail and interest at visually prominent building locations such as entrances, lower level front facades, roof tops, on visible corners and at the terminations of street vistas. - Provide legible dedicated pedestrian access to the building and through car parking areas and street to the frontage allowing for pedestrians moving bulky good items and where possible, enhance pedestrian and cycle networks/ linkages to surroundings. - Not include large format signage or branding across whole elevations including large format images across display windows. - Minimise the impacts of overlooking, overshadowing, noise and lighting on adjoining landuses, and provide appropriate landscape buffers and visual screening treatments to mitigate impacts.
-This may included vegetation on raised mounds and/or feature acoustic walls. - Maintain nominated landscape buffer areas by keeping them free of parking or access roads. - Avoid large car parking areas fronting primary streets.
+- C3.
+Large floor plate developments are to be designed to: - Activate at least 50% of the building frontage with generous and identifiable building entrance, display windows and human scale built form elements including shade structures, awnings, outdoor amenity spaces, landscaping, BBQ areas, canteens and cafes. - No large expanses of blank or unarticulated elevations greater than 15m in length and 5m in height. - Incorporate architectural detail and interest at visually prominent building locations such as entrances, lower level front facades, roof tops, on visible corners and at the terminations of street vistas. - Provide legible dedicated pedestrian access to the building and through car parking areas and street to the frontage allowing for pedestrians moving bulky good items and where possible, enhance pedestrian and cycle networks/ linkages to surroundings. - No large format signage or branding across whole elevations including large format images across display windows. - Minimise the impacts of overlooking, overshadowing, noise and lighting on adjoining landuses, and provide appropriate landscape buffers and visual screening treatments to mitigate impacts.
+This may included vegetation on raised mounds and/or feature acoustic walls. - No parking or access roads within nominated landscape buffer areas. - Avoid large car parking areas fronting primary streets.
 The preference is for the building to define the street.
-Where this can not be avoided, an adequate landscape buffer is to be provided between the car park and street frontages. - Create dedicated car parking spaces for large vehicles and vehicles towing trailers. - Include all loading and unloading activity within the building and minimise detrimental amenity impacts on residential dwellings and other surrounding land uses.
-Create dedicated bulky good pick-up areas for customers to receive their bulky goods. - Provide landscaped car parking areas with adequate areas for water sensitive urban design treatment, infiltration and shade trees. - Allow for car parking concessions of 30% where bulky goods retail premises are co-located with a range of other business uses especially where visitors are likely to visit a number of different land uses on the same development site or precinct.
+Where this can not be avoided, an adequate landscape buffer is to be provided between the car park and street frontages. - Create dedicated car parking spaces for large vehicles and vehicles towing trailers. - Include all loading and unloading activity within the building to minimise detrimental amenity impacts on residential dwellings and other surrounding land uses.
+Create dedicated bulky good pick-up areas for customers to receive their bulky goods. - Landscape car parking areas with adequate areas for water sensitive urban design treatment, infiltration and shade trees. - Allow for car parking concessions of 30% where bulky goods retail premises are co-located with a range of other business uses especially where visitors are likely to visit a number of different land uses on the same development site.